Revised April 2018

-C. For all other meetings, a quorum shall be those present at a duly called meeting; the number required to pass motions shall be in accordance with Robert's Rules of Order.
+- For all other meetings, a quorum shall be those present at a duly called meeting; the number required to pass motions shall be in accordance with Robert's Rules of Order.

-A. Each Executive Board officer shall have one (1) vote in all official business in which a vote is taken at Executive Board meetings.
+- Each Executive Board officer shall have one (1) vote in all official business in which a vote is taken at Executive Board meetings.

-C. Each Executive Board Officer and Senator shall have one (1) vote in all official business at General Assembly meetings.
+- Each Executive Board Officer and Senator shall have one (1) vote in all official business at General Assembly meetings.

-E. Each Executive Board Officer and Senate Chair of the Senator applicant's respective campus shall have one (1) vote when appointing Senators to office.
+- Each Executive Board Officer and Senate Chair of the Senator applicant's respective campus shall have one (1) vote when appointing Senators to office.
 A Senator candidate is voted in by a simple majority.

 All members of the SGA are expected to comply with the Student Code of Conduct both on campus and while participating in SGA functions off campus.
 Members of the SGA are also expected to comply with the recommendations of the SGA Advisors regarding conduct and standards of behavior.
 Failure to meet these standards may result in disciplinary action being initiated by the SGA Executive Board and/or the SGA Advisors.
 The SGA Executive Board may appoint an ad hoc ethics committee to address issues not covered by the Student Code of Conduct.
 The ethics committee will make recommendations to the Executive Board, which will take appropriate action, including dismissal from office, if necessary.

-D. If no improvement occurs, a meeting of the Executive Board, Senate Chair (if appropriate), Advisor(s) and Dean of Student Development must meet to discuss the Officer or Senator in question's dismissal from office.
+- If no improvement occurs one week after sending a letter of warning, a meeting of the Executive Board, Senate Chair (if appropriate), Director of Student Activities or his/her designee(s), and Dean of Student Development must meet to discuss the Officer or Senator in question's dismissal from office.
+The Officer or Senator in question may not be present at this meeting.
 If there is a majority vote that the Officer or Senator in question is to be dismissed from office, a letter should then be sent to this member that explains why this decision was reached.
 This letter must also state that if the Officer or Senator in question chooses to resign, a letter of resignation must be sent within two (2) weeks of this meeting.

-E. A letter of dismissal will be sent to the Officer or Senator if a letter of resignation has not been received within two (2) weeks of the dismissal from office meeting.
+- A letter of dismissal will be sent to the Officer or Senator if a letter of resignation has not been received within two (2) weeks of the dismissal from office meeting.
 A copy of this letter will be sent to the Dean of Student Development.

-The Wake Technical Community College SGA recognizes that each student organization shall promote and provide for the needs of the students through co-curricular, and/or college related activities.
+The Wake Technical Community College SGA recognizes that each student organization shall promote and provide for the needs of the students through co-curricular, and/or College related activities.